 National Oceanic and Atmospheric Administration (NOAA), Endangered Species Act Critical Habitat

-Most people don’t think of endangered species in terms of data, but this data set reveals what species are in danger of becoming extinct.
+This endangered species data set reveals what species are in danger of becoming extinct.
 NOAA posts a yearly data compilation of the states’ different animal species in America.
 It helps animal conservation groups concentrate their efforts in critical areas.
-Likewise, the data shows the impact of endangered species on more than just the environment.
+Likewise, the data set shows the impact of endangered species on more than just the environment.

 U.S. Geological Survey, Department of the Interior USGS U.S. Volcanoes Current Alerts

 When you hear about volcanic alerts, it is usually associated with Hawaii or countries in the Pacific.
 However, this data set reveals that the United States has volcanic warnings as well (and not just in Hawaii!)
 The U.S. Geological Survey compiles a list of all the volcanic activity and warnings that occur each year.
 The data is consistently updated with each new sign of volcanic activity.
 It’s fascinating to see how much volcanos actually impact America.